lmyint/stat_thinking/general_docs/course_info.md

 Milestone 3: Find the last research paper and begin planning your proposed data analysis.
 Write a short summary of the paper and outline your data analysis plan.

+## Late assignments

+For each day late that an assignment is submitted, 10% of the total points for that assignment will be deducted.
+Because a lot of class activity depends on doing the readings and thinking about them with your journal entries, it is important to get assignments in on time.

 ## Attendance Policies